All My Children: 1990s

 At the time of Behr's hiring in early 1989, the show usually ranked around No. 4 in the ratings.
 By 1990, it had inched up to the No. 3 spot.
-Billy Clyde Tuggle returns to Pine Valley in 1990, after a 10-year absence (in prison).
-He proceeds to undo the lives of many in Pine Valley.
-He tells his daughter, Emily Ann Sago, that he is her natural father, devastating her with the truth that she was the product of rape.
-He dies tumbling over a bridge (with Tad Martin), ending the reign of one of Pine Valley's most evil and entertaining characters ever.

 ABC chose Megan McTavish, a former actress who had been on the writing team since 1987, to be its new head writer.
 She was officially promoted to that position in 1992, with Nixon serving as executive head writer.
-Stories such as Molly's leukemia, Ceara Connor's (Genie Francis) incest, Mona's lung cancer, and Deconstruction (a story about racism), were all praised in soap opera magazines for their social conscience.
-Other storylines included the Who Killed Will Cortlandt? mystery, Willow Lake Acres (a both humorous and serious tale about the plight of the elderly in a fraudulent nursing home), and a tornado that rocked Pine Valley.
+Stories such as Molly's leukemia, Ceara Connor's (Genie Francis') incest, Mona's lung cancer, and Deconstruction (a story about racism), were all praised in soap opera magazines for their social conscience.
+Other storylines included Natalie in the Well, the Who Killed Will Cortlandt? mystery, Willow Lake Acres (a humorous-but-serious tale about the plight of the elderly in a fraudulent nursing home), and a tornado that rocked Pine Valley.
 Behr also helped craft a story re-exploring Erica's father, Eric Kane.
-It was revealed he had faked his own death.
-In a comical twist, Erica finds him working as a clown in a traveling circus.